-It’s from this point of view that I write, muse, collaborate and post pictures.
+In other words, if you want to become your best self, take a look at what surrounds you.
+And it’s from this point of view that I write, muse, collaborate and post pictures.

 Where did it all begin?

-My first memory of home then is standing behind one of those metal gates designed to keep children from falling down the stairs.
-I was watching all of the family’s possessions being loaded onto a removals van.
+My first memory of home is standing behind one of those metal gates designed to keep children from falling down the stairs.
+I was watching all of our possessions being loaded onto a removals van.
 I don’t recall being particularly upset about it, only that the room we were standing in was orange.
 A loud, strident Jaffa bright orange as requested by my younger sister, aged about two.
 It was absolutely hideous.
 Curiously, I can’t remember my own room, only that moment, orange behind, and the future suddenly uncertain in front as everything that meant ‘home’ was suddenly going someplace else.

-Thus, aged about eight, I made my first magazine, a sticky affair being largely comprised of glue and glitter, nevertheless a portable record of my favourite things.
+Thus, aged about eight, I made my first magazine!
+A sticky affair being largely comprised of glue and glitter, but nevertheless a portable record of my favourite things.
 My second, created when I was sixteen, was rather more accomplished.
 It had a masthead — ‘Cosmos’ in suitably swoopy script — an Editor’s letter, a ‘fun facts feature’ about cats, how to decorate a hat with pompoms (see below), a recipe page and puzzles.

 The university years